 To determine which groups you should be a part of, you need to know what your goal is.
-In this article, we’re talking about building influence within our industry or niche so here are a few questions to consider when choosing your groups:
+In this article, we’re talking about building influence within our industry or niche so here are a few questions to consider when choosing your groups

 Joining a group alone is not going to get the offers and dollars pouring into your company.

 Answer questions posed by group members, contribute your opinion and follow up with relevant articles to threads on topics you can provide insight, and always remember to use an active voice.